 Analytical methods used to identify colorants in art include:

-Chromatographic methods, Mass spectrometry, Multispectral imaging, Optical microscopy (PLM), Scanning electron microscopy with energy dispersive (or WDS) analysis, X-ray fluorescence analysis, Infrared/Raman spectroscopy, X-ray powder diffraction, and more.
+Chromatographic techniques, Mass spectrometry, Multispectral imaging, Optical microscopy (PLM), Scanning electron microscopy with energy dispersive (or WDS) analysis, X-ray fluorescence analysis, Infrared/Raman spectroscopy, X-ray powder diffraction, and more.

 I have personally felt that this painting dates to 1884 / 1885, during which time Vincent did not always sign his works.
 Congregation Leaving the Reformed Church in Nuenen - Unsigned.
 Avenue of Poplars in Autumn - Vase with Honesty - Still Life with Bottle and Earthenware - Cottages - All unsigned.
 Many of Vincent's head studies - also unsigned.
 In fact, so many of Vincent's early paintings were not signed.